 As a mom of two kids and who’s friends have kids, I find there is a lot of comparison going on.
-I even look at my own girls and compare where Amelia is at two years old verse where Aria was.
-Amelia doesn’t have as many words, is she behind?
+I even look at my own girls and compare where Amelia is at three years old verse where Aria was.
+Amelia doesn’t have as many words, she still soothes by sucking her thumb, there’s a little bit of a speech issue…So I think to myself is she behind?
 I had a big themed birthday for Aria when she turned one, and didn’t for Amelia.
 Am I an unfair mom?
 There are so many questions and thoughts we have about our own kids, not to mention where other kids are.
 Mom life pressure is real.
 And it’s not just the pressure we feel from others, Mom life pressure is any and everywhere.

 She was the sweetest lady, but she’s right.
 The comparison is the killer of joy.
 Continue to remind yourself that everyone has something behind their perfect smiles, pictures, vacations or whatever it is you’re feeling pressure from.
 We’re all human and imperfectly beautiful.
 Next time those pressures and comparisons start coming on strong, remind yourself you are a good mom, wife, daughter, sister and whatever else you are.
 You are doing a wonderful job and everything will turn out just the way it’s suppose to.